 G. Repair & maintenance (62700–62799)

-Includes all labor, materials and overhead, of maintaining state property, facilities, or equipment in working order (including the cost of repair and maintenance contracts).
-If an agency maintains its own repair and maintenance work force, labor charges will be classified under 61xxx - Personal services.
-The costs of any activity that results in substantial improvement or increase in the life of a capital asset should not be recorded in this category.
+Includes all labor, materials, and overhead of maintaining state property, facilities, or equipment in working order (including the cost of repair and maintenance contracts).
+If an agency maintains its own repair and maintenance workforce, labor charges will be classified under 61xxx - Personal services.
+The costs of any activity that results in a substantial improvement or increase in the life of a capital asset should not be recorded in this category.
 These costs are properly treated as capital outlay.

 H. Other expenses (62800–62899)